CSNW/ampersand-workshop/readme.md

 ```

 - Add a `home()` method to the router that does a `this.trigger('page', new HomePage());` and a `howls()` method that triggers the page event with a new `HowlsPage` (you'll need to `require` 3 things, `ampersand-router`, `./pages/home` and `./pages/howls`).
+- @sdkester found that if you try to run this from file://, you'll get `pushState is insecure in file:// mode`.
+To serve it locally, you can globally install http-server via `npm install http-server -g` and then run it from `http-server -c-1` (in the same folder where your index.html file is) and view it at `http://localhost:8080/index.html`.

 ## 9. Adding ViewSwitcher and turning on the router